MaiAbdulhamid/Full-Stack-Web-Development-with-React/README.md

 # Full-Stack Web Development with React

- Full-Stack Web Development with React, Coursera Specialization
+ Full-Stack Web Development with React, Coursera Specialization.

+ This Specialization contains 4 Courses: Front-End Web UI Frameworks and Tools: Bootstrap 4, Front-End Web Development with React, Multiplatform Mobile App Development with React Native, Server-side Development with NodeJS, Express and MongoDB.

 ## Course 1: Front-End Web UI Frameworks and Tools: Bootstrap 4

- ### This course is divided into 4 modules, Each module takes 1 week.
+ This course is divided into 4 modules, Each module takes 1 week.

  ### Week 1 :